aquerinj/Thesis-Querinjean/README.md

 This repository contains the code, documentation, and demonstration materials related to my Master's thesis:
 **"Designing a Cyber-Secure Infrastructure for Belgian SMEs: A Modular Approach aligned with the CyFun Framework, with Focus on the Accounting Sector"**

+The complete infrastructure project is included as a compressed archive: JANUS.zip.
+A demonstration video and screenshots showing the infrastructure in action can be found in the demo/ folder.

 ## 📁 Project Structure

 This is a copy of the original JANUS infrastructure, adapted and reorganized for academic and public use.